 - 2 tablespoons extra-virgin olive oil

-- 3 tablespoons minced fresh basil
+- 3 tablespoons minced basil leaves

-- 1 loaf ciabatta bread, cut into 1/2-inch-thick slices
+- 1 loaf ciabatta bread cut into 1/2-inch-thick (12-mm) slices

-- Balsamic Vinaigrette
+- Balsamic vinaigrette

-- 1. Preheat a grill to medium-high or turn on the broiler.
+- Preheat a grill to medium-high or turn on the broiler.

-- 2. Place the eggplant slices on a wire rack or in a large colander.
+- Place the eggplant slices on a wire rack or in a large colander.
 Sprinkle lightly with salt on both sides.
 Set aside until the eggplant begins to release beads of moisture, maybe 15 to 20 minutes.

-- 3. Meanwhile, brush all sides of the peppers with some of the olive oil.
+- Meanwhile, brush all sides of the peppers with some of the olive oil.
 Grill or broil the peppers, turning them occasionally, until they’re blistered and lightly charred on all sides.
 Place them in a bowl, cover tightly with plastic wrap, and set aside to steam while you heat the remaining vegetables.

-- 4. Insert toothpicks horizontally through the onion slices to hold them together.
+- Insert toothpicks horizontally through the onion slices to hold them together.
 Pat the eggplant slices dry with paper towels.
 Brush both sides of the eggplant, zucchini, yellow squash, and red onion slices with the remaining olive oil and place them on a large baking sheet or platter.
 Season with kosher salt and black pepper to taste.
 Grill the vegetables, in batches if necessary, until they’re lightly charred on the edges and nicely marked on both sides, 10 to 15 minutes.
-Transfer the grilled vegetables to a platter and set it aside.
+Move the grilled vegetables to a platter and set it aside.

-- 5. Slide the skins off the bell peppers and discard the cores and seeds.
+- Slide the skins off the bell peppers and discard the cores and seeds.
 The peppers should separate into nice wide strips.
 (If necessary, rinse the peppers in a little water to remove any excess charred skin.)
 Add the peppers to the platter with the other vegetables.

-- 6. In a small bowl, combine the goat cheese, garlic, extra-virgin olive oil, and basil, and stir until well combined.
+- In a small bowl, combine the goat cheese, garlic, extra-virgin olive oil, and basil, and stir until well combined.
 Season to taste with kosher salt and black pepper.

-- 7. Lightly toast the ciabatta just to warm it through, either on the grill, under the broiler, or in a toaster.
+- Lightly toast the ciabatta just to warm it through, either on the grill, under the broiler, or in a toaster.

-- 8. Assemble each sandwich by drizzling some of the vinaigrette over one side of a slice of ciabatta and generously spreading some of the goat cheese mixture over one side of a second slice.
+- Assemble each sandwich by drizzling some of the vinaigrette over one side of a slice of ciabatta and generously spreading some of the goat cheese mixture over one side of a second slice.
 Arrange an assortment of grilled vegetables over the vinaigrette-coated slice, and then drizzle with more vinaigrette if desired.
 Top the mound of grilled vegetables with the second slice of bread, goat-cheese-side down and press gently.
 Cut in half.
 Repeat with the remaining bread, vinaigrette, cheese mixture, and veggies.
 Serve the sandwiches immediately.
 (Any unused grilled vegetables can be stored in an airtight container in the refrigerator for up to 4 days.
 Use them in sandwiches or salads.)